datacoves/dbt-coves/docs/commands/generate/sources/README.md

 1. Create / Update the source yml file
 2. Create the initial staging model(sql) file and offer to flatten VARIANT(JSON) fields
 3. Create the staging model's property(yml) file.

+**NOTE:** While there is no current option to skip source or staging model generation, if you don't want the source.yml or staging models, you can update the path in the dbt-coves config file to point to a static location such as `/tmp/not_needed.sql` and  `/tmp/not_needed.yml`

 ### Arguments